 How to Prevent Vocal Cord Damage and Protect Your Voice

 If you're a professional singer, your voice is your instrument.

 Professional singers put a great deal of strain on their voice, so it's imperative to take care of the vocal cords and avoid as much damage as possible.
 All professional singers have pre-show rituals.
 The members of Mumford and Sons inhale Palo Santo wood before their shows, it's no secret that Keith Richards has to have a pre-show Shepard's Pie while the members of Led Zeppelin preferred hot tea before their shows.
 To keep your voice sounding its best, there are certain foods and drinks you should avoid and some drinks you can integrate into your daily or pre-show routine to prevent vocal cord damage.

 Avoid Drinks That Can Harm Your Voice

-Warm drinks such as non-caffeinated herbal tea are OK up to an hour before a performance.
+Warm drinks such as tea are acceptable up to an hour before a performance.
 You should avoid any diuretic substances.
 Refer to avoid any diuretic substances (caffeinated, alcoholic, tea) for further in-depth info.

 Avoid Bad Habits That Can Affect Your Singing Voice

 You might notice that on some days, your voice sounds so clear and natural, but on other days, you have trouble hitting the right notes.
-To keep your voice sounding its best, here are 5 bad habits that you really need to avoid:
+To keep your voice sounding its best, here are 5 considerations:

 Avoid yelling and screaming as much as possible.
 You should give your vocal cords a rest when your throat feels sore or dry, as well.
 If you have to scream in songs, control your voice and use a proper technique to avoid excessive strain.